yangluo1234/dms1_blog/posts/week8-s2.md

 ![sound](sound_setting.jpg)

 <p>To show the different between the indoor and outdoor spaces in my environment, I used two very different sound designs.
 Inside the house, I created a sound environment that is full of technology.
 You can hear the sounds of notifications, keyboard or mouse typing, showing a life focused on tech.
-This reflects how I felt during the pandemic when I was mostly indoors and surrounded by technology. </p>
+This reflects how I felt during the pandemic when I was mostly indoors and surrounded by technology.
+In addition, the indoor audio features looping news reports, represeenting daily life during COVID-19.
+This highlights the sense of isolation, contrasting with the natural sounds to show the shift to reconnecting with nature. </p>

 <p>When the player moves outside, the sound change completely.
 The outdoor space is fulled with nature sounds, like bird chirping, giving a feeling of peace and freedom.
 I also added background music, which starts playing as soon as the player steps out of the house, showing the change from the indoor to the open, natural environment.</p>